nextcloud/documentation/developer_manual/core/theming.rst

 .. note:: Only these methods are available in the templates, because we internally wrap around hardcoded method names.

 One exception is the method ``buildDocLinkToKey`` which gets passed in a key as first parameter.
-For core we build do something like this to build the documentation link:
+For core we do something like this to build the documentation link:

 .. code-block:: php